Medical Interpreter Certification

-CCHI provides several Medical Interpreting programs such the Core Certification Healthcare Interpreter™ (CoreCHI™) and Certified Healthcare Interpreter™ (CHI™) certifications for interpreters.
-Also, CCHI provides CEAP (Continuing Education Accreditation Program) for educators/trainers.
+CCHI provides several Medical Interpreting programs such: the Core Certification Healthcare Interpreter™ (CoreCHI™) and Certified Healthcare Interpreter™ (CHI™) certifications for interpreters.
+CCHI also provides CEAP (Continuing Education Accreditation Program) for educators/trainers.

 Interested in obtaining a national medical interpreter certification?

-The common denominator for both certifications is the successful completion of a Medical Interpreter Educational program that is at least 40 hours of length.
-Certificate of completion is the only acceptable proof.
-Global Arena can help you to comply with this requirement thanks to its Bridging the Gap Medical Interpreting program.
-Certificate of completion is provided to you upon successful completion of the program and final test.
-Our ratio of success is 100% and we have trained over 160 interpreters during the last 4 years.
+The common denominator for both certifications is the successful completion of a Medical Interpreter Educational program.
+This program must meet NBCMI and CCHI standards for Interpreter Training.
+A Certificate of completion is the only acceptable proof.
+Global Arena can help you to comply with this requirement with its 16-hour Interpreter Training Program.